How to Read a Schematic

 There are two commonly used capacitor symbols.
 One symbol represents a polarized (usually electrolytic or tantalum) capacitor, and the other is for non-polarized caps.
 In each case there are two terminals, running perpendicularly into plates.

 The symbol with one curved plate indicates that the capacitor is polarized.
-The curved plate represents the cathode of the capacitor, which should be at a lower voltage than the positive, anode pin.
-A plus sign might also be added to the positive pin of the polarized capacitor symbol.
+The curved plate usually represents the cathode of the capacitor, which should be at a lower voltage than the positive, anode pin.
+A plus sign should also be added to the positive pin of the polarized capacitor symbol.

 Inductors are usually represented by either a series of curved bumps, or loopy coils.
 International symbols may just define an inductor as a filled-in rectangle.